Palace of Venaria: The Palace

+Palace of Diana

+The Palace of Diana is the core of the complex and the oldest section of the palace.
+It was built between 1658 and 1663 under the direction of Amedeo di Castellamonte.
+The main façade, covered with plaster and featuring cornucopias, shells and fruits, is connected on the right by section with the 18th-century wing.
+The façade facing the Honor Court presents a loggia flanked by an arched entryway on its right.
+Originally, there was a twin archway on the left of the loggia, but it was removed during Garove's reworking.

-The Cour d'honneur leads into the Sala di Diana (The Hall of Diana), which functions as the heart of the palace.
-It is a rectangular room, decorated with stuccoes and paintings obviously centred on the theme of hunting.
+The Cour d'honneur leads into the Sala di Diana (Hall of Diana), situated in the Palace of Diana, which functions as the heart of the palace.
+It is a rectangular room, decorated with stuccoes and paintings centered on the theme of hunting.
 These include the frescoed vault representing Olympus (work of Jan Miel) which pictures Jupiter offering a gift to Diana, huge equestrian portraits of the dukes and the court (works by various painters in the ducal service), and hunting-themed canvases by Jan Miel, including the Hunt for the Deer, the Hare, the Bear, the Fox, the Boar, the Death of the Deer, the Going to the Woods, the Assembly, the Curea.

+18th century wing

-The centrepiece of the 18th-century wing is the Galleria Grande (Grand Gallery), which is stucco decorations, 44 arched windows, and black and white tiled floor.
+The two pavilion date to the Michelangelo Garove period (1669–1713) and are covered with multicolor pentagonal tiles in ceramics, which are united by a large gallery, known as Grand Gallery (Galleria Grande).
+The centerpiece of the 18th-century wing is the Galleria Grande (Grand Gallery), which is stucco decorations, 44 arched windows, and black and white tiled floor.
 The interiors originally housed a large collection of stuccos, statues, paintings (according to Amedeo di Castellamonte, up to 8,000) from some of the court artists of the times, such as Vittorio Amedeo Cignaroli, Pietro Domenico Olivero and Bernardino Quadri.